 If you'd like to explore LA on your own but don't mind a few discounts here and there, check out the Go Los Angeles Card.
 It's available for one to seven days and has so many benefits it would take too long to list them all, but you can find them here.

 When you go to LA, you'll want a rental car.
 There is public transportation but it's slow and impractical.

 The first time I went, it was mostly my friend Sylvie doing the drive but the second time it was me behind the wheel.
-I’ve written about our first rental car experience in LA and what it’s like to drive and park around the county.
+I've written about what it's like to drive in Los Angeles here.